-Need buttermilk but forgot to buy it?
-Or maybe you just need a little and don’t want to purchase a whole container?
-Learn how to make Buttermilk Substitute with ingredients you probably have in your kitchen right now.
+Learn how to make buttermilk substitutes with ingredients you probably have in your kitchen right now.
 Five options, ready in minutes!

-Buttermilk!
-It is an essential ingredient in many baked goods, but if you’re anything like me, it is not an ingredient that you have on hand at all times.
-The good news is, you can make a Buttermilk Substitute at home with ingredients you probably already have in your kitchen.
-I’m sharing FIVE DIFFERENT OPTIONS for How to Make Buttermilk Substitute.
+Buttermilk is an essential ingredient in many recipes, but if you’re anything like me, it is not an ingredient that you have on hand at all times.
+The good news is, you can make a buttermilk substitute at home with ingredients you probably already have in your kitchen.
+I’m sharing FIVE options that I have tested with many of my favorite recipes.

 Jump to: